Skip to main content

 • historic conservation

-As well as a degree you'll also need relevant work experience in the heritage sector.
 It's important to look for internships and work experience opportunities while you study.
-Many people get into paid roles through volunteering at first.
+Many people get into paid roles through volunteering or work placements.

 Entry requirements